etkmichi/TimeRegistration/README.md

 Language:
   * German
   * DB entries for GUI-Elements can be edited for additional languages (Not tested yet!
-This is a custom implementation.)
+This is a custom implementation)

 Additional libraries:
   * sqldroid